Alice C. Linsley

 "This class was very interesting and kept my interest the entire semester.
 It was probably my most favorite college course I have taken."

-Spring came and I went online to check the Philosophy 301 course and again I find that it has been changed.
-This time it is even worse that the first change.
+Spring came and I went online to check the Philosophy 301 course and again I found that it had been changed.
+This time the material was even worse than the first change.
 Once again, I contacted the Dean of the Humanities Department.
 I was already under contract to teach the course, but I explained that I could not teach such an inferior course and asked the college to restore the course that I had re-written and which had been approved the previous semester.
 This request was met with silence and the course launched.

 Only lessons 1 and 2 of my work were retained.
 All the other lessons were short shallow essays and YouTube videos.
 However, whoever decided to make the changes kept my original quizzes and final exam which were based on the readings that had been removed.
 Talk about confusing!
 The students were emailing me like crazy.
 Again I appealed to the Dean of Humanities to restore my lessons, but no response.
 This time I copied the message to the college President and to the Academic Dean.
 No response from anyone!
 So I took the lessons that were missing and I posted them at Philosophers' Corner and I messaged my students to be sure to read those lessons before they took the weekly quizzes and final exam.